Teams & Services

 Occupational therapy services address difficulties in the areas of sensory processing/integration, visual perception, fine and gross motor skills, executive functioning, self-care and emotional regulation as they relate to the educational environment.
 The educational environment at League School consists of not only academics but family life, community skills, vocational engagement and leisure/recreational interests.
 Occupational therapy promotes skill development and assists in the implementation of necessary accommodations to foster functional independence in all areas of learning.
 Services are integrated into all program areas and through all portions of a student’s day.
 Services are delivered via consultation with the education team as well as through direct small group instruction incorporating the use of therapeutic equipment, techniques and strategies.
 Individualized services are designed based on the given needs of the student as determined by the education team and are supported by all staff members across all settings.

-Offering students both individual and group counseling, clinical services focus on helping students regulate their emotions through identifying their feelings and helping to appropriately express themselves.
+Offering students both individual and group counseling, our licensed clinicians focus on helping students regulate their emotions through identifying their feelings and helping to appropriately express themselves.
 These services promote positive social interaction between students and other individuals.
 They also develop students’ self-awareness and mindfulness skills, play and leisure skills, and problem-solving skills.
-Finally, they enable students to recognize and select an appropriate coping strategy.
+Finally, they enable students to recognize and select appropriate coping strategies.

 Teachers of Adapted Physical Education, Art and Music